codermarvin/stationlookup/README.md

 # stationlookup

-A new Flutter project part of technical exam for SEAOIL.
+A new Flutter project which is part of technical exam for SEAOIL.

 ## Getting Started